Wearing Wacky Makeup Doesn't Mean I'm Not Serious About My Career

 My birth name is Longyu Gao, but when I moved to the United States five years ago, I named myself Alice after Lewis Carroll's Alice in Wonderland.
 I'm from a very conservative family in Bengbu, China, so it wasn't until I came to New York when I was 18 that I started wearing makeup the way I wanted to.

 I became really inspired by Japanese culture after living in Kyoto during college.
-If you go to the Harajuku district in Japan, everyone has colorful hair and vibrant makeup.
-Harajuku and Kabuki theater are two of my biggest inspirations.
+If you go to the Harajuku district in Japan, everyone has colourful hair and vibrant makeup.
+Harajuku and Kabuki theatre are two of my biggest inspirations.

 Even though outwardly, it may look like I'm bursting with confidence, when I see my peers and models in magazines, it can feel like I have so many problems to fix.
 I hate my asymmetrical eyes.
 I have a double eyelid on my left side and a single eyelid on my right.
 Some days, I don’t give a damn about it.
 For photoshoots though, I choose to use double eyelid tape.